av1155/bridgechat/README.md

 - Update your Firebase configuration (e.g., `firebase_options.dart`) with your project details.

 5. **Run the app:**

     ```bash
     flutter run
     ```

+    > 💡 Tip: For web builds, you can use `flutter run -d chrome` or `flutter build web` to test and deploy.

 ## 🔐 Local Secrets Setup